Can Large Vision-Language Models Correct Semantic Grounding Errors By Themselves?: Implementation Details

 \section{Implementation Details}

-Every experiment throughout this paper is run over three seeds and we report the average scores except for experiments with proprietary VLMs. \new{In the experiments with binary or class label feedback, we only ask VLM to correct those that are incorrect based on the feedback.
-Therefore, if the feedback is noisy, \eg VLM binary verification, VLM can possibly decrease the performances.
+Every experiment throughout this paper is run over three seeds and we report the average scores except for experiments with proprietary VLMs.
+All the experiments are run in a single-node machine with two A40 GPUs. \new{In the experiments with binary or class label feedback, we only ask VLMs to correct those that are incorrect based on the feedback.
+Therefore, if the feedback is noisy, \eg VLM binary verification, VLMs can possibly decrease the performances.
 See Fig.~\ref{fig:llava_qualitative_res_2_fail} for example.}